ropensci/antweb-guide/README.md

-### Big CB lunch time talk.
+### California Academy of Sciences seminar
-_Feb 25, 2014_
+_March 27th, 2014_

-A quick demo of how to use the ecoengine R package.
+A quick demo of how to use the antweb R package.